pimbrouwers/dbconnect/README.md

 3. SqlDataReader (useful for multiple result sets)
 4. Bulk Copy

-Helper methods for 1-3 are available, and a fluent interface (`SqlCommandBuilder`) is available for more complex configurations.
+Helper methods for 1-3 are available, and a fluent interface (`SqlCommandBuilder` or `SqlBulkCopyBuilder`) is available for more complex configurations.
 ### Helpers
 These helper methods expose the: